 Jaw pain is a common complaint we receive at Arrowhead Dental, but what is the cause?
-While there are many possibilities, more often than not it has something to do with your temporomandibular joints or TMJ.
+While there are many possibilities, often it has something to do with your temporomandibular joints, or TMJ.
 These joints make it possible for you to open and close your mouth.
-Located on each side of your jaw, your TMJ allow you to chew, speak, and swallow because they act like sliding hinges.
-They are the reason your lower jaw can move forward, backward, and side to side.
+Located on each side of your jaw, these joints allow you to chew, speak and swallow because they act like sliding hinges.
+They are the reason your lower jaw can move forward, backward and side to side.

-The TMJ is not only joints, but they also consist of muscles, connective ligaments, and bone.
-Each TMJ has a disc between the ball and socket that cushions the joint from the forces of your bite and enables your jaw to rotate, glide, and open wide.
-When a problem arises within this complex system, it may result in TMD or Temporomandibular Joint Disorder.
+The temporomandibular joints not only are joints but also consist of muscles, connective ligaments and bone.
+Each joint has a disc between the ball and socket that cushions the joint from the forces of your bite and enables your jaw to rotate, glide and open wide.
+When a problem arises within this complex system, it may result in TMD, or Temporomandibular Joint Disorder.

 TMD includes a wide range of dysfunctions that often overlap with other afflictions, making diagnosis and treatment somewhat challenging.
 Some of these dysfunctions include:

 - Muscular problems that disrupt jaw mobility

 - Jaws that get locked in the open or closed position

 - Tenderness or pain in the face, specifically the jaw joint area, neck, ears or shoulders when you chew, speak or open your mouth

 - Popping or clicking noises when you open or close your mouth

 - Swelling of the jaw joint area